-Rick Rowden lays out how Trump, Wall Street and the Republicans in Congress are committed to dismantling financial regulation in the US.
+Rick Rowden lays out how Trump, Wall Street and the Republicans are committed to dismantling financial regulation in the US.

 Drafted by co-authors US Senator Christopher Dodd and US Representative Barney Frank, the Dodd-Frank Wall Street Reform and Consumer Protection Act was signed into law by President Barack Obama in 2010.
 Ostensibly, the new rules were to regulate the US financial sector better and limit the risky behaviour on Wall Street that was widely perceived as a trigger of the 2008 global financial crisis.

 “There are troubling signs of a drive to return to the status quothat preceded the crisis.”

 Considered the most far-reaching overhaul of the US financial sector since the Great Depression, the reforms were intended to strengthen the country’s financial system, prevent any further financial crises and attendant bank bailouts by taxpayers, and to protect consumers from the kinds of predatory lending and investment practices that had made the American economy so unstable.

 While many of Dodd-Frank’s progressive critics say the reforms did not go far enough, its conservative critics complainit has gone too far.
 And now their guy is in power.

 President Trump made a campaign promise to repeal the Dodd-Frank reforms, and appears intent on fulfilling it.
 His Treasury department under Steven Mnuchin has put forward an ambitious set of proposals to repeal Dodd-Frank andpush for even further deregulation of the financial sector.
 Trump will also rely on his key appointments to head major US financial regulatory agencies such as the

 Federal Reserve’s regulatory wing, the Office of the Comptroller of the Currency (OCC) and the Securities and Exchange Commission (SEC).